Page cover

 Find concepts using ECL

 One of Snow Owl's powerful features is the ability to list concepts matching a user-specified query expression using SNOMED International's Expression Constraint Language (ECL) syntax.
-If you would like to know more about the language itself, visit on the official site.
+If you would like to know more about the language itself, visit the documentationarrow-up-right on the official site.

 In this example, we list the direct descendants of the root concept using the ECL expression <!138875005 (via the ecl query parameter), and also limit the result set to a single item using the limit query parameter: